thoughtworks-jumpstart/jumpstart/career/after-getting-started.md

 ### If you feel you need more training in computer science

 * There are tons of good [online courses](https://www.class-central.com/) such as [Harvard CS50X](https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x)
+* You can also check out these [awesome courses](https://github.com/prakhar1989/awesome-courses)
 * You can also [teach yourself CS](https://teachyourselfcs.com/) but I would recommend you to find some friends and do it together.

 ### If you like reading books